CavalryHill/enlighten-mycroft-va/README.md

 I'm using the component based on TM1637, which have python package `tm1637` for easy way to display numbers.
 Let's move on.
 1. Run `mycroft-pip install raspberrypi-tm1637` to get the package first.
 2. For the circuit, connect `CLK` with `GPIO23`, and `DIO` with GPIO24.
 Find any ground pin for `GND` and 5V for the `VCC`.
-3. Run `python time_display.py` to manually test it, then you can add it into `auto_run.sh` with its path.
+3. Run `python time_display.py` to manually test it, then you can add it into Mycroft's `auto_run.sh` with its path.
 > [!TIP]
 > You can change brightness higher from 0 to 7, at [Line 13]